awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 At the top of the details page is an overview of the control and its current status\.

 At the bottom of the details page is the list of findings for the control\.
+To view the details for a finding, choose the finding title\.

+You can also archive findings or send them to a custom action\.

+The custom action must be associated with a CloudWatch rule for the `Security Hub Findings - Custom Action` event type\.
+See [Automating AWS Security Hub with CloudWatch Events](securityhub-cloudwatch-events.md)\.

-You can then filter the list and take action on selected findings\.
+**To take action on findings**

+1. Select the check box for each finding to take action on\.

+1. To archive the findings, from the **Actions** menu, choose **Archive**\.

+1. To send the findings to a custom action, from the **Actions** menu, choose the custom action\.